Sustainability is Integrated into our internal processes and supply chain

 Our strategic approach to sustainability and responsible agribusiness is to establish the material issues, set effective targets and manage the operations according to recognised sustainability standards.
 Whilst we manage a wide variety of operational matters, we focus our sustainability reporting on 10 key issues that matter most from an internal risk perspective and to our external stakeholders.

-Our materiality assessment process 2013 – 2016 aligns with reporting principles expected by GRI and Accountability; it shows our material aspects and where the relevant impacts occur in our value chain.
+Our materiality assessment process 2013 – 2017 aligns with reporting principles expected by GRI; it shows our material topics and where the relevant impacts occur in our value chain.

 [G4-19, G4-20, G4-21]

-To manage and improve performance under the ten material issues identified, our sustainability Programmes seek to embed sustainability in our operations and our supply chains.
-For each material issue we have set targets.
-Management and performance are guided by our sustainability policies, principles and commitment.
+To manage and improve performance under the ten material topics identified, our sustainability Programmes seek to embed sustainability in our operations and our supply chains.
+For each material topic we have set targets.
+Management and performance are guided by our sustainability policies and commitments.

 Click here for larger image

-In addition to our Sustainability Report ‘Stakeholder Engagement’ subsection, please see below some further information.
+In addition to our Sustainability Report 'Stakeholder Engagement' subsection, further information is provided below.

 Click here for larger image